Gallery Talk for Loisaida: New York’s Lower East Side in the ‘80s with curators Susan Faxon and Kelley Tialiou. Free and open to the public.

 Community Conversation: Reflections on Narratives of the Civil War

-In conjunction with the Andover Historical Society’s series Lest We Forget: Andover in the Civil War, Addison Curator of Education Rebecca Hayes will engage visitors in an exploration of historical and contemporary works from the museum’s collection to reflect on how artists have understood and contributed to the evolving narrative of the Civil War.
+In conjunction with the Andover Historical Society’s series Lest We Forget: Andover and the Civil War, Addison Curator of Education Rebecca Hayes will engage visitors in an exploration of historical and contemporary works from the museum’s collection to reflect on how artists have understood and contributed to the evolving narrative of the Civil War.
 Free and open to the public.

 Wednesday, May 21, 6:00 pm